 Hello from Kensington Palace!
-Welcome to our new Twitter account.— The Duke and Duchess of Cambridge (@KensingtonRoyal) January 14, 2015
+Welcome to our new Twitter account.— The Prince and Princess of Wales (@KensingtonRoyal) January 14, 2015

-Welcome! @ClarenceHouse represents The Prince of Wales, The Duchess of Cornwall, Prince William and Prince Harry— The Prince of Wales and The Duchess of Cornwall (@ClarenceHouse) November 15, 2010
+Welcome! @ClarenceHouse represents The Prince of Wales, The Duchess of Cornwall, Prince William and Prince Harry— Clarence House (@ClarenceHouse) November 15, 2010

 In both cases they have limited themselves to tweeting a few introductory greetings.
 However, on the part of the Duke and Duchess of Sussex there is no record of official tweets or tweets sent from their Foundation account.

 Although, in a way, they all alluded to themselves.
 We see, then, that discovering how to see the first tweet ever of a person is very simple.
 Once the report is created, we have access to very interesting data about each of the accounts.
 What’s more, we get the information from Twitter in an online report and you can also download the tweets and data in Excel.
 We can also use the Twitter Advanced Search commands to see this.

 Most mentioned accounts by The Royal Family on Twitter

 One of the rankings that the report of a Twitter account gives us is that of the most mentioned accounts.
 For example, these are the Twitter accounts most mentioned by @RoyalFamily among their almost 35,000 original tweets shared: